This article applies to the AdBlock app that runs on MacOS computers. It does not apply to the iOS app for iPhones and iPads.

 AdBlock is a content blocker for use with the Google Chrome, Mozilla Firefox, Apple Safari, and Microsoft Edge browsers.
 It works inside your browser to block unwanted content on the web, such as trackers (the magic behind those creepy ads that follow you around the web), and ads that slow page loading.
 And while it is not an antivirus or anti-malware application, AdBlock can help protect your computer from malicious software distributed through some types of ads.

-Do I have to pay for AdBlock?
+Do I have to pay for the AdBlock app?
+If I do, can I get a refund?

 Is Adblock Plus an upgraded version of AdBlock?